 panel door fronts and

-counter tops.
+granite counter tops.
 Once again, stainless steel appliances are built in-

 snack island rests on wide plank flooring.
 Country cottage furniture is used next to the island, as well as in the adjacent dining area to the right.